HL7/US-Core-STU3/pages/_includes/guidance.md

 (21) |  Health concerns | US Core Condition Profile  | Condition

 ### Must Support
-In the context of US-Core, *Must Support* on any data element SHALL be interpreted as follows:
+In the context of US Core, *Must Support* on any data element SHALL be interpreted as follows:

-* US-Core Responders SHALL be capable of including the data element as part of the query results as specified by the [US Core Server Capability Statement].
+* US Core Responders SHALL be capable of including the data element as part of the query results as specified by the [US Core Server Capability Statement].
-* US-Core Requestors SHALL be capable of processing resource instances containing the data elements without generating an error an causing the application to fail.
-In other words US-Core Requestors SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+* US Core Requestors SHALL be capable of processing resource instances containing the data elements without generating an error an causing the application to fail.
+In other words US Core Requestors SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, US-Core Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, US Core Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
-* When querying US-Core Responders, US-Core Requestors SHALL interpret missing data elements within resource instances as data not present in the US-Core Responder's systems.
+* When querying US Core Responders, US Core Requestors SHALL interpret missing data elements within resource instances as data not present in the US Core Responder's systems.
-* In situations where information on a particular data element is missing and the US-Core Responder knows the precise reason for the absence of data, US-Core Responders SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
+* In situations where information on a particular data element is missing and the US Core Responder knows the precise reason for the absence of data, US Core Responders SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
-* US-Core Requestors SHALL be able to process resource instances containing data elements asserting missing information.
+* US Core Requestors SHALL be able to process resource instances containing data elements asserting missing information.

-* NOTE: Typically *US-Core Responder* Actor = Server and *US-Core Requestor Actor* = Client
+* NOTE: Typically *US Core Responder* Actor = Server and *US Core Requestor Actor* = Client
-* NOTE: US-Core Responders who do not have the capability to store or return a data element tagged as Supported in US-Core profiles can still claim conformance to the US-Core profiles per the US-Core conformance resources.
+* NOTE: US Core Responders who do not have the capability to store or return a data element tagged as Supported in US Core profiles can still claim conformance to the US Core profiles per the US Core conformance resources.
 * NOTE: The above definition of Supported is derived from HL7v2 concept "Required but may be empty - RE" described in HL7v2 V28_CH02B_Conformance.doc.
-* NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the [HTTP] protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US-Core requirements.
+* NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US Core requirements.

-### Referencing US-Core profiles
+### Referencing US Core profiles

-Many of the profiles in this guide [reference](http://build.fhir.org/references.html) other FHIR resources that are also US-Core profiles.
+Many of the profiles in this guide [reference](http://build.fhir.org/references.html) other FHIR resources that are also US Core profiles.
 This is defined in the formal profile definitions.
 For example, [US Core Careteam](StructureDefinition-us-core-careteam.html#profile) references US Core Patient.
-For any other references not formally defined in a US-Core profiles, the referenced resource SHOULD be a US-Core profile if a US Core profile exists for the resource type.
+For any other references not formally defined in a US Core profiles, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.
 For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner should be a valid US Core Patient or US Core Practitioner.

 ### Using Codes in US Core profiles